Spirou4D/stencil_widget/README.md

 - offset texture U
 - offset texture V
 - change opacity between 50% to 0.
-- scale precisely with mesurement on your texture.
+- scale precisely with two mesurements on your texture and object.

 # Shortcuts: